 What are mosquitoes?

-Mosquitoes are regular invaders of our Georgia outdoor spaces; the heat and humidity of our summers allow these small flies to thrive.
+Mosquitoes are regular invaders of our Fayetteville outdoor spaces; the heat and humidity of our summers allow these small flies to thrive.
 In order to produce their eggs, female mosquitoes must have blood meals, satisfying their hunger with the blood of people and warm-blooded animals.

 Mosquitoes are most well known for their long extended mouthpart (proboscis) that they use to feed on both plant nectar (the female’s and male’s primary food source) and to pierce the skin of their animal hosts to feed on their blood.